Wenrui-Fang/Article-management-system-redis/README.md

 	Completed other auxiliary functions like getting user basic information and updating password;

-	Build art_ranking page for find the number of articles filter by category（give the top 10 categories which have the most articles) by using redis sorted set;
+	Build art_ranking page for find the number of articles filter by category（give the top 10 categories which have the most articles) by using redis sorted set, string and set ;

 Wenrui Fang: